nkatzz/OLED/README.md

 Detailed instructions on how to perform a test run with ``OLED`` are provided in the manual.
 Please refer to the manual for details on the data and the learning task we'll use for this test run.
 In sort:

 * Install MongoDB.
-* Download some data and some background knowledge:
+* Download some data and some background knowledge at some location:
    * `wget http://users.iit.demokritos.gr/~nkatz/oled/caviar-data.zip`
    * `wget http://users.iit.demokritos.gr/~nkatz/oled/caviar-bk.zip`
 * `unzip caviar-data.zip`